-Monthly repayment affordability is generally around 30% of your joint gross income, but other criteria may affect the loan a bank will grant.
+Monthly repayment affordability is generally around 25% to 30% of joint gross income, but other criteria may affect the loan a bank will grant.

-Remember that hidden costs (transfer, bond registration fees) may have to be paid upfront, and add substantially to the cost.
+Remember that hidden costs (transfer, bond registration fees) usually have to be paid upfront, and add substantially to the cost.
 New developments, however, sometimes include transfer costs in the purchase price.

 Bond applications may be declined for several reasons: you may not be able to afford the monthly repayments, or may require a 100% loan that would push the repayments beyond your reach.

 Another critical consideration is your credit profile, which determines your credit risk to the bank.
-This includes your current income, employment history and consumer bureaux results, which holds your debt and payment history.
+This includes your current income, employment history and consumer bureaux results, which provides your debt and payment history.